RX-00/MARLins/README.md

 You can change the number to reflect how many TurtleBots you want to initialize in the Gazebo simulation.
 This next part will explain what's inside and how to use/modify this script:
 Below is an example Markdown file that documents the launch command and explains each argument in detail:

----

-# ROS2swarm Launch Command Documentation

-This document explains the following command used to launch a ROS 2 simulation with Gazebo using the ROS2swarm package.
+The following command used to launch a ROS 2 simulation with Gazebo using the ROS2swarm package.
 The command sets up the environment, spawns the robots, and defines the swarm behavior.

 ```bash
 ROS_DOMAIN_ID=42 ros2 launch launch_gazebo create_enviroment.launch.py \